apache/royale-docs/Welcome/Get_Started/Hello-World.md

 In that folder should be an index.html file you can open in your browser to see your "Hello World" application.
 If you see that, congratulations!
 You have installed Royale successfully and are ready to build Royale applications.

-["Create an Application"](Create%20An%20Application.html) contains a tutorial for building a more substantial application.
+[Create an Application](Create%20An%20Application.html) contains a tutorial for building a more substantial application.
+The Royale SDK includes an **Examples** directory that provides practical demonstrations of how to achieve many features and effects using Royale.